Preparing for the transition from IBOR to risk free rates. Updated on 20 May 2021.

 "IBOR" stands for InterBank Offered Rates.
 The IBOR is an average rate that is representative of the rates at which large, leading internationally active banks with access to the wholesale unsecured funding market, could fund themselves in such market in particular currencies for certain tenors.
 They are used to set interest rates on a global basis for a wide variety of financial products, including derivatives, loans, bonds and structured products.

-LIBOR (the London interbank offered rate) and EURIBOR (the Euro interbank offered rate) are both examples of commonly used IBORs.
+ICE LIBOR (the London interbank offered rate also known as LIBOR and EURIBOR (the Euro interbank offered rate) are both examples of commonly used IBORs.

 Why are IBOR rates being replaced?

 Further to the 2007 financial crisis, in particular, there was a decline in the volume of transactions on the unsecured interbank lending market.
 These transactions underpin IBOR rates.
 Due to the disappearance of these transactions, today’s daily publication of IBOR rates relies heavily on "expert judgement" instead.
 This means that the data used to determine the IBOR rate does no longer stem from a transaction, but from experts judging what an equivalent data could be.
 The public sector is concerned that this situation represents a potentially serious source of vulnerability and a systemic risk.
 Therefore, such IBOR rates need to be replaced or reformed.
 The 2014 report of the Financial Stability Board regarding IBOR rates was instrumental in kicking off this work.

 What are the main milestones of the IBOR transition?